-- Find a partner and collect the resources needed.
-You can also play alone.
+- You can play this game alone or with a partner.
+Collect the resources needed.
 You could play three games to see which one you scored the highest number in. - Draw your game boards so you each have one.
-There is a picture below. - For example: + + + = - You can start with something different if you would like. - Each player takes a turn to spin the spinner and decide where to play that digit in their number sentence (equation).
-For example, you might say I will put this 3 in the hundreds place. - Take it in turn to spin the spinner until all the spaces have been filled in. - The person whose sum is closest to 1000 is the winner!
+The picture shows how. - For example: \ \ + \ \ + \ \ + \ \ = \\\\ - You can start with something different if you would like. - Each player takes a turn to spin the spinner and decide where to play that digit in their number sentence (equation).
+For example, you might say 'I will put this 3 in the hundreds place.' - Take it in turn to spin the spinner until all the spaces have been filled in. - The person whose sum is closest to 1000 is the winner!